KQM-git/TCL/characters/hydro/kokomi.md

 * Kokomi is limited to one **Bake-Kurage** on-field at a time.
 * **Bake-Kurage** snapshots on **Kurage's Oath** cast and gets resnapshot upon **Nereid's Ascension** procing the duration refresh effect from her Ascension 1.
 * In most cases, the damage bonus from **Ceremonial Garment** is a dynamic stat and thus does not get snapshot by **Bake-Kurage**.
 However, if Kokomi immediately switches after casting **Kurage's Oath**, the damage bonus from **Ceremonial Garment** is snapshot by **Bake-Kurage**.
+* Casting **Kurage's Oath**, even when interrupted, will still trigger Artifact set effects that trigger on Elemental Skill cast.

 {% endtab %}